-The course is divided into six units: Introduction to the Course and Group Portfolio Project, Advanced Social Work Practice with Diverse Groups, Advanced Social Work Practice with Diverse Families, Advanced Social Work Practice with Diverse Communities and Self-Directed, Autonomous Professional Practice.
+The course is divided into six units: Introduction to the Course and Group Portfolio Project, Advanced Social Work Practice with Diverse Groups, Advanced Social Work Practice with Diverse Families, Advanced Social Work Practice with Diverse Organizations, Advanced Social Work Practice with Diverse Communities and Self-Directed, Autonomous Professional Practice.
 Lifelong Learning.
 Each unit explores advanced knowledge and practice skills as applied to work with diverse systems of all sizes.
 This course is part of the specialized practice curriculum.
-This course is a co-requisite with SOWK 5904: Practicum IV.
-Pre-requisites for this course are SOWK 5903: Practicum III and SOWK 5603 Specialized Social Work Practice with Diverse Individuals, Families, and Communities I.
+This course is a co-requisite with SOWK 5904: Specialized Practicum Education II.
+Pre-requisites for this course are SOWK 5903: Specialized Practicum Education I and SOWK 5603 Specialized Social Work Practice with Diverse Individuals, Families, and Communities I.

-SOWK 5903: Practicum III
+SOWK 5903: Specialized Practicum Education I